Margaret Fredkulla: Queen of Denmark

 In 1105, she married King Niels of Denmark.
 Niels was made king in 1104, but he was described as a passive monarch who lacked the capacity to rule and who left the affairs of the state to his queen.
 With his blessing, Margaret governed Denmark.
 She is described as a wise ruler, and the relationship between Denmark and her birth country Sweden was very peaceful during her time as queen.
 It was said that: Styrelsen beroede for størstedelen paa den ædle dronning Margrete, saa at fremmede sagde, at Danmarks styrelse laa i kvindehaand ("The rule was so much dependent on the noble Queen Margaret, that foreigners remarked that the rule of Denmark lay in a woman's hand").
 She minted her own coins, something unique for a queen consort of this time.
 The Danish coins printed during this period bears the inscription: Margareta-Nicalas ("Margaret-Niels").

 Her father, king Inge the Elder, died in 1110, and was succeeded on the Swedish throne by his nephews.
-Her elder sister, Christina, lived in Russia, and was in Sweden counted as too far away to be given a share in the inheritance of their father, leaving only Margaret and her younger sister Catherine among the sisters as heirs.
+Her elder sister, Christina, lived in Russia, and was in Sweden counted as too far away to be given a share in the inheritance of their father, leaving only Margaret and her younger sister Katarina among the sisters as heirs.
 It is known that Margaret shared her inheritance with her niece Ingrid in Norway, and her niece Ingeborg in Denmark, giving each one-fourth.

 In 1114, Margaret was sent a letter by Theobald of Étampes (Theobaldus Stampensis) thanking her for a liberality to the Church of Caen.

 Death

-After her death in 1130, King Niels married Queen dowager Ulvhild of Sweden.
-Margaret's lands in Sweden became a base for her son, Magnus when he claimed the throne of Sweden through her.
-When Margaret's first cousin King Inge the Younger died, Magnus claimed the throne as the eldest grandson of King Inge the Elder and reigned as King Magnus I of Sweden.
+Margaret died in Denmark on 4 November 1130, reportedly from dropsy, as described by Saxo Grammaticus, who noted that "her legs swelled so violently that no medicine could master the disease."
+Soon after her death, King Niels married the Swedish queen dowager Ulvhild.

+Her death marked the end of a long period of relative peace in Denmark.
+Through Margaret's inheritance, her son Magnus established himself as ruler of Västergötland.
+In 1131, Magnus murdered his cousin Knud Lavard, which triggered a civil war in Denmark.
+Three years later both Magnus and King Niels were killed at the Battle of Fotevik.